ereyes01/firebase/README.md

 My starting point was the great work of [cosn](https://github.com/cosn/firebase) and [JustinTulloss](https://github.com/JustinTulloss/firebase).
-Most of the code has since been refactored, and comprehensive unit tests that do not call out to the network have been added.Also, support for streaming via SSE / Event Source from Firebase has been added.
+Most of the code has since been refactored, and comprehensive unit tests that do not call out to the network have been added.
+Also, support for streaming via SSE / Event Source from Firebase has been added.

 Please star on Github if you find this library useful!
 Thanks!